geoschem/geos-chem-shared-docs/supplemental-guides/netcdf-guide.rst

 .. _ncguide-bpch-to-nc:

 ===================================================
-Converting files from binary punch format to netCDF
+Convert files from binary punch format to netCDF
 ===================================================

 Older GEOS-Chem versions used a file format known as **binary punch